Atanas9205/Atanas9205/README.md

 # 👋 Hi, I’m Atanas M. Shopov

-💼 Versatile professional with a background in biotech, biomedical engineering & pharma.
+💼 Specialist with interdisciplinary experience in biotechnology, biomedical engineering, and the pharmaceutical industry – now also expanding into QSAR and mathematical modeling.
 🔬 Experienced in clinical research, GCP, QSAR & peptide therapeutics.
 🧪 Currently expanding into QA & Python development – automation, testing & software quality.
 🌍 Passionate about science, technology & lifelong learning.